sformel/sformel.github.io/README.md

 # sformel.github.io
 The website of Steve Formel.
 Microbial ecologist and data manager.
-I've taken down the site to renovate it, but if you've landed here, you can learn more about me at:
+I've taken down the site to renovate it but, if you've landed here, you can learn more about me at:

 - [LinkedIn profile](https://www.linkedin.com/in/stephen-formel-5b0202170/)